 They had a business meeting which was, incidentally, combined with a prayer meeting!
 But the point isn’t the business meeting itself.
 The point is that they were busy at the red light.
 The task at hand, the job that needs to be done, will vary from person to person and from church to church.
 But it is a mistake to let things slide because “well, we’re just kind of in a rut right now.”

 There are a couple of important principles found here in Acts 1 from which every church could benefit.
 First, notice that while they were sitting at a red light, they got busy replacing one they had lost.
 Sometimes we lose people due to death.
-(I tease with our church people and tell them that if they die, then they have permission to quit coming to church.)
+(Sometimes I joke with our church people and tell them that if they die, then they have permission to quit coming to church.)
 More often than death though, we lose people to backsliding.
 This young church lost one of their friends to both backsliding and death, back-to-back.
 And his death was not of the “precious-in-the-sight-of-the-Lord-is-the-death-of-His-saints” variety.
 It is easy for us to write off Judas as a devil.
 We never knew him other than through the pages of the Bible, in which he is an obvious villain.
 On the other hand, I believe it was a very difficult time for the apostles and the rest of the disciples when they lost Judas.
 He was undoubtedly a friend, a companion, and a confidante.